FireflyMigration/env.web.demo/deploy.md

 Make sure you install https://www.iis.net/downloads/microsoft/url-rewrite on the iis server

 ### Step 1
-In the FrontEnd directory run:
+In the Angular directory run:
 ```
 npm run build
 ```